 Secondly, camping saves you money on accommodations without sacrificing comfort or safety because your tent will provide shelter from the elements while still giving you a good night’s sleep under the stars.

-Plus, other activities like hiking and swimming are free (as long as they aren’t within the private property).
+Plus, other activities like hiking and swimming are free (as long as they aren’t within private property).

 Thirdly, there are many campsites available at national parks where entrance fees are waived for campers if they choose not to stay in an RV.
-Still, pitch tent to instead, making them even cheaper options than hostels when traveling abroad.”
+Still, pitch tents to instead, making them even cheaper options than hostels when traveling abroad.”